Moral panic: Sex offenders, child sexual abuse, and pedophilia (1970s–present)

 In the 1980s, the media began to report more frequently on cases of children being raped, kidnapped, or murdered, leading to the moral panic over sex offenders and pedophiles becoming very intense in the early 1980s.
 In 1981, for instance, a six-year-old boy named Adam Walsh was abducted, murdered, and beheaded.
 Investigators believe the murderer was serial killer Ottis Toole.
 The murder of Adam Walsh took over nationwide news and led to a moral panic over child abduction, followed by the creation of new laws for missing children.
 According to criminologist Richard Moran, the Walsh case "created a nation of petrified kids and paranoid parents ...
 Kids used to be able to go out and organize a stickball game, and now all playdates and the social lives of children are arranged and controlled by the parents."

 Also during the 1980s, inaccurate and heavily flawed data about sex offenders and their recidivism rates was published.
 This data led to the public believing sex offenders to have a particularly high recidivism rate; this in turn led to the creation of sex offender registries.
 Later information revealed that sex offenders, including child sex offenders, have a low recidivism rate.
 Other highly publicized cases, similar to the murder of Adam Walsh, that contributed to the creation of sex offender registries and sex offender laws include the abduction and murder of 11-year-old boy Jacob Wetterling in 1989; the rape and murder of 7-year-old girl Megan Kanka in 1994; and the rape and murder of 9-year-old girl Jessica Lunsford in 2005.

 Another contributing factor in the moral panic over pedophiles and sex offenders was the day-care sex-abuse hysteria in the 1980s and early 1990s, including the McMartin preschool trial.
 This led to a panic where parents became hypervigilant with concerns of predatory child sex offenders seeking to abduct children in public spaces, such as playgrounds.

-Society's opinion on sex offenders is generally extremely negative, with sex offenders being one of the most hated types of people in society.
-According to Daniel J. Wood: "Many studies have been conducted to evaluate the public's attitude toward sex offenders and most, to put it bluntly, would like to torture them before they are sentenced to death."
-Similarly, pedophiles and child molesters are also some of the most hated types of people in society.
-Pedophilia in particular is extremely despised, which some have referred to as a social stigma.
-One study reported high levels of anger, fear and social rejection towards pedophiles who have not committed a crime.
-Moreover, some surveys have ranked child sexual abuse as morally worse than murder.